akarnokd/async-enumerable-dotnet/README.md

 - `SingleTask` - get the only value of the sequence or signal error
 - `ToEnumerable` - convert the `IAsyncEnumerable` into a blocking `IEnumerable`
 - `ToObservable` - convert the `IAsyncEnumerable` into an `IObservable`

+## Push-pull bridges

+- `MulticastAsyncEnumerable` - signals events to currently associated IAsyncEnumerator consumers (aka PublishSubject).
+- `ReplayAsyncEnumerable` - replays some or all items to its IAsyncEnumerator consumers (aka ReplaySubject).